puppetlabs/puppet-docs/source/pe/2.0/welcome_getting_started.markdown

 Puppet is the leading open source configuration management tool.
 It allows system configuration "manifests" to be written in a high-level <abbr title="Domain-Specific Language">DSL</abbr>, and can compose modular chunks of configuration to create a machine's unique catalog.
 Puppet Enterprise implements a client/server Puppet environment, where agent nodes request catalogs from a central puppet master.

-About MCollective
+About Orchestration
 -----

-MCollective is a distributed task-running framework.
-It allows nodes to listen for commands over a message bus, and independently take action when they hear an authorized request.
+Puppet Enterprise now ships with distributed task orchestration features.
+Nodes managed by PE will listen for commands over a message bus, and independently take action when they hear an authorized request.
 This lets you investigate and command your infrastructure in real time without relying on a central inventory.

-Puppet Enterprise configures MCollective with the enterprise-grade ActiveMQ message server, and enables authorized admins to issue MCollective commands from the puppet master server.
-MCollective is the backbone of the web console's live management features.
+PE's orchestration features are driven by the MCollective framework and the ActiveMQ message server, and are the backbone of the web console's live management features.

 About the Console
 -----